wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-Keeping the mentioned goals in mind an SOA architectual approach seems as the most promising one.
+Keeping the mentioned goals in mind an SOA architectural approach seems as the most promising one.
 The combination of being able to adapt and improving the system as well as low overhead seems like a perfect fit for this project.

 <div style="page-break-after: always;"></div>